-To enable this behaviour on a per-device basis, set the above variable at Device Configuration in the balena dashboard for your device, through the balena API, through the SDK (in Node.js or Python), or the command line interface.
-If the device is moved to another application, it will keep the delta updates behaviour regardless of the application setting.
+To enable this behavior on a per-device basis, set the above variable at Device Configuration in the balena dashboard for your device, through the balena API, through the SDK (in Node.js or Python), or the command line interface.
+If the device is moved to another application, it will keep the delta updates behavior regardless of the application setting.

-If you are using delta updates, you might notice the following changes in balena behaviour:
+If you are using delta updates, you might notice the following changes in balena behavior: